Maintenance Software Setup Challenges

-It can be hard setting up a CMMS system (maintenance software package) for the first time.
+It can be hard setting up a CMMS system (maintenance management program) for the first time.
 This is especially true if you do not already have an existing maintenance management program.
 However, even migrating from an existing CMMS program has its own challenges!

 1. Create your list of equipment & facilities

 Go through all your facilities and equipment to get a list of all the equipment & facilities you wish to maintain.
 While this need not be an exhaustive list of everything you have, it should be quite comprehensive and have the major items that need maintenance.
 You can always add to this list at a later date.

 2. Categorize your equipment & facilities by maintenance needs